Canadian Pacific Railway | Cascadia Rail Expansion Phase 4

 Permit issued

-On August 22, 2022, a project permit was issued to Canadian Pacific Railway (CP) to develop extend their existing rail track leading to the Cascadia Terminal located along the south shore of Burrard Inlet west of Berry Point in Burnaby, British Columbia on on federal lands and waters managed by the Vancouver Fraser Port Authority.
+On August 22, 2022, a project permit was issued to CPKC to extend their existing rail track leading to the Cascadia Terminal.
+The project is located along the south shore of Burrard Inlet, between Second Narrows and Shellburn Terminal, in Burnaby, BC and is on federal lands and waters managed by the Vancouver Fraser Port Authority.

 About the project